 Another country

-I'm getting as bored with dying as everything else, he thought.
+I'm getting as bored with dying as everything

 - From Ernest Hemingway's The Snows of Kilimanjaro